 TO THE SACRED HEART

-Enchanted by the lush green beauty and deep hush found in the redwood forest, Ellen has spent the last nine years meditating beneath a few ancient trees.
+Enchanted by the lush green beauty and deep hush found in the redwood forest, Ellen has spent the last eleven years meditating beneath a few ancient trees.
 To her surprise, she discovered that the trees have different personalities and communicate with her in sensation, image, and wordless knowing.
 Sometimes she swears she can hear their creaky voices whispering in her mind!